Kwajalein Atoll

 The US Navy has hosted a naval base on Kwajalein Island since World War II.
 It was the final resting place of the German cruiser Prinz Eugen after it survived the Operation Crossroads nuclear test in 1946.
-In the late 1950s, the US Army took over the base as part of their Nike Zeus anti-ballistic missile efforts, and since then the atoll has been widely used for missile tests of all sorts.
+In the late 1950s, the U.S. Army took over the base as part of their Nike Zeus anti-ballistic missile efforts, and since then the atoll has been widely used for missile tests of all sorts.
 Today it is part of the Ronald Reagan Ballistic Missile Defense Test Site, with various radars, tracking cameras, missile launchers, and many support systems spread across many islands.
 One of the five ground stations used in controlling the operation of the Global Positioning System (GPS) navigation system is located on Kwajalein.
+The Marshall Islands are a dependent nation through the Free Compact of Association with the United States, after their independence established in the 1980s from a U.N.
+Protectorate.
+The defense of the Kwajalein, and the Marshall Islands is the responsibility of the United States.
+The important missile test range has been a mutually agreed task, and many Marshalese work at the military bases.

+The atoll is also used as a base for orbital rocket launches with the Pegasus-XL rocket, and previously had a base for SpaceX for their Falcon 1 rocket.